Astrophysics (Index)About

 UTMOST

-(telescope aiming to detect radio transients)
+(telescope to detect radio transients)

+UTMOST was the results of a substantial 2017 upgrade to MOST, the Molonglo Observatory Synthesis Telescope, a radio telescope located in Hoskinstown, Australia (near Canberra).
+UTMOST/MOST was retired in June 2023.
+The upgraded telescope's target was radio transients including pulsar observations and fast radio bursts (FRBs).
 MOST was a c1980 rebuilding of the 1960s Molonglo Cross Telescope.
-The Molonglo Cross was cross-shaped (with north-south and east-west arms), and MOST reconfigured that into twin 778 m east-west cylindrical telescopes, 15 m separated.
+The Molonglo Cross was cross-shaped (with north-south and east-west arms), and MOST reconfigured that into twin 778-meter east-west cylindrical telescopes, 15 meters' separated.
 The UTMOST upgrade gave it a modern back end.
-A further upgrade carried out in 2020-2021 is termed UTMOST-2D, which restores its north-south arms, i.e., restores its cross shape.
+A further upgrade carried out in 2020-2021 was termed UTMOST-2D, which restored its north-south arms, i.e., restored its cross shape.
+The terms UTMOST-NS and UTMOST-EW refer to UTMOST's arms along the north-south and east-west directions: these operated together for a period of time, but at other times, operation was just one or the other.

 Further reading: